yanzhuo2001/ccp_mobile/README.md

-The ccp_mobile of course SI 539
+The final project of course SI 539